Hire a Student

 Here are the steps you need to take to hire a student employee:

-- Fill out the Federal Work-Study Needs Assessment and the Federal Work Study Off-Campus Contract.
-Send these documents to the Office of Career Development Center at [email protected].
-These documents will be reviewed to see if your organization meets the requirements for the Federal Work-Study Program.
+- Fill out the Federal Work-Study Needs Assessment.
+This document will be reviewed to see if your organization meets the requirements for the Federal Work-Study Program.

 - The Career Development Center will contact you and inform you if your organization is approved.